EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_05-Installing-and-Configuring-Hyper-V.md

 ### Introduction

-In this exercise, you will install the Hyper-V Role.
+In this exercise, you will install the Hyper-V Role on HV2.

 #### Tasks